holo-q/thauten/README.md

 - **GRPO Optimization**: Advanced reinforcement learning techniques for reasoning tasks
 - **Symbolic Compression**: Teaching models to think in compressed representations
 - **Mesa-Optimization**: Models evolving their own cognitive tools

+The goal is to engineer models whose internal narrative consistency makes extraordinary computation feel like the natural next-token prediction — essentially creating "miracle-level" reasoning capabilities.
+Instead of aiming to generate miraculous output, we nurture a miraculous setup from which extends the output, each consecutive token making giant leaps within our climb.

 ## What are Semiodynamics?